suneric/rl_algorithms/RL_Algorithms.md

 $$\nabla_{\theta}J(\pi_{\theta}) = \mathbb{E}_{\tau \sim \pi_{\theta}}[\sum_{t=0,T}\nabla_{\theta}log\pi_{\theta}(a_t|s_t)(\sum_{t'=t,T}R(s_{t'},a_{t'},s_{t'+1}) - b(s_t))]$$

 The most common choice of a baseline is the on-policy value function $V^{\pi}(s_t)$, this is the average return an agent gets if it starts in state $s_t$ and then acts according to policy $\pi$ for the rest of its life.
 Empirically, the choice $b(s_t) = V^{\pi}(s_t)$ has the desirable effect of reducing variance in the sample estimate for the policy gradient.
 This results in faster and more stable policy learning.
 It is also appealing from a conceptual angle: it encodes the intuition that if an agent gets what it expected, it should "feel" neutral about it.
-In practice, $\V^{\pi}(s_t)$ cannot be computed exactly, so it has to be approximated.
-This is usually done with a neural network $V_{\phi}(s_t)$, which is updated concurrently with the policy, the simplest method for learning $\V_{\phi}$, used in most implementations of policy optimization algorithms (including VPG, TRPO, PPO and A2C) is to minimize a mean-squared-error objective.
+In practice, $V^{\pi}(s_t)$ cannot be computed exactly, so it has to be approximated.
+This is usually done with a neural network $V_{\phi}(s_t)$, which is updated concurrently with the policy, the simplest method for learning $V_{\phi}$, used in most implementations of policy optimization algorithms (including VPG, TRPO, PPO and A2C) is to minimize a mean-squared-error objective.

 **Other Forms of the Policy Gradient**.
 The policy gradient has a general form